NASA Logo

 Authors

-Ledford, Otto C., Jr.
+Otto C Ledford, Jr.

-(Planning Research Corp.
-El Segundo, CA, United States)
+(Planning Research Corporation McLean, Virginia, United States)

 (Air Force Space Div.
-El Segundo, CA., United States)
+El Segundo, CA, United States)

 Date Acquired